The AutoLyap software suite for computer-assisted Lyapunov analyses of first-order methods: Introduction

 \section{Introduction}

-Lyapunov analyses have become fundamental in establishing structured convergence guarantees for first-order optimization and operator splitting methods.
+Lyapunov analyses have become fundamental for establishing structured and compact convergence guarantees for first-order optimization and operator-splitting methods.
 Despite their theoretical strength, traditional Lyapunov analyses often demand intricate, manual derivations, limiting their accessibility.
-To address these challenges, this paper introduces AutoLyap, a Python package designed to automate Lyapunov analyses through semidefinite programming.
-AutoLyap streamlines the process of verifying and deriving convergence properties by numerically solving the associated SDP formulations.
+To address these challenges, this paper introduces \texttt{AutoLyap} and \texttt{AutoLyap.jl}, native \texttt{Python} and \texttt{Julia} packages, respectively, that automate the numerical search for Lyapunov analyses via semidefinite programming.
+AutoLyap streamlines the verification and derivation of convergence properties by numerically solving the associated SDP formulations.
 In particular, AutoLyap enables researchers and practitioners to quickly and reliably obtain convergence results for a wide range of structured optimization and inclusion problems.